[REVEALED] Greek Foods That Start With Q

 Kotopoulo Katsarolas, a quail stew, showcases the Greek talent for transforming humble ingredients into a culinary masterpiece.
 Quails, small game birds with tender and flavorful meat, are the star of this dish.
 Slow-cooked in a savory tomato-based sauce with aromatic herbs, the quail stew achieves a delightful blend of textures and tastes.
 This hearty, comforting dish is a testament to the diversity of Greek cuisine.

-See also [REVEALED] Korean Foods That Start With Y
+See also Snacks That Start With S

 How It’s Made: